ahamedyousufse/identity-apps/docs/FEATURE_FLAGS.md

 Select a unique and descriptive identifier for your feature.
 For our example, we'll use `organizations.filterByMetadataAttributes`.

-4. Update the Disabled Features Array
+4. Configure Feature State in Deployment Config

+Feature flags are managed using the `disabledFeatures` array or equivalent feature configuration.

-Add your feature identifier to the `disabledFeatures` array in your configuration.
+Add your feature identifier to control its availability.

 Updated deployment.config.json: